Tom Wilkens: Stanford University

-At Stanford University, Wilkens was a key contributor to the Cardinal swim team.
-He helped lead Stanford to the NCAA team championship in 1998, as well as runner-up finishes in 1995 and 1997.
 Individually, Wilkens captured five NCAA national titles: the 400-yard individual medley in 1997, the 200-yard breaststroke in 1998, the 200 and 400 individual medleys in 1998, and the 400-yard medley relay in 1998.
-Wilkens was a multiple-time All-American and earned national recognition as one of the top medley and breaststroke swimmers in the country.
+Wilkins was a Pac-10 champion ten times during his collegiate years, and between 1995 and 1998 led the Stanford Swim team to four Pac-10 team titles.
+He was a sixteen-time All-American at Stanford, where he earned national recognition as one of the top medley and breaststroke swimmers in the country.